mozilla/releases_insights/README.md

 We also keep a test version of the app on Heroku at https://fx-trains.herokuapp.com used for demos.

-If there is a dependabot PR for a security vulnerability on a single dependency, it's preferable to update all dependencies and redeploy than to merge this single PR:
+If there is a dependabot PR for a security vulnerability on a single dependency, merge it and redeploy:

 ```bash
 composer update